ssemyan/TodoServerless/README.md

 1. If you want to use the emulator for local development, install the CosmosDB emulator from here: https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator

-1. In the emulator or in Azure, create a new document collection called 'TodoItems' in a new database called 'ServerlessTodo'
+1. In the emulator or in Azure, create a new document collection called 'TodoItems' in a new database called 'ServerlessTodo' and set the Partition Key to '/ItemOwner'

 1. Update the connection string in **_local.settings.json_** to the one for the emulator or Azure